 FR: The power is with the people.
 The more individuals who become involved and ask #WhoMadeMyClothes really shows the pressure on brands and companies to be more transparent about their supply chains, manufacturing, treatment of workers, environmental impact and more.
 These have real effects–brands are changing.
 Our Fashion Transparency Index, published each year during Fashion Revolution Week, ranks top global brands on their transparency measures, and we look forward to its release this year to see the positive steps that brands are implementing.

-How can someone become involved in Fashion Revolution and Fashion Revolution Week on April 22-28?
+How can someone become involved in Fashion Revolution and Fashion Revolution Week?

 FR: There are so many ways to get involved!
 From our Citizen Action Kit to our downloadable posters and graphics, templates for postcards to write to policymakers, and more, the “Take Action” section of our website is a wealth of information.
 For Fashion Revolution Week specifically there are so many events going on across the globe–and so many opportunities to host one, too!
 Check out our USA page for more information on how to get involved here in the States.